pyxloytous/AI-Security__Promt_Injection/README.md

-📘 A simple Text Generator Powered by Phi‑2 - (--> Though this could be written as modules but for the time being let it be as it is as I am full of leazyness now :D)
+📘 A simple Text Generator Powered by vsarious configurable LLM models - (--> Though this could be written as modules but for the time being let it be as it is as I am full of leazyness now :D)

 A simple tool for studying prompt‑injection and jailbreak behavior in LLMs